-Games with endogenous separation (Rob and Yang, 2010) are repeated games where players have the option to leave their current partnership and keep on playing in a newly-formed partnership.
-Thus, in these games, partnerships may be broken for reasons that do not depend on the players' choices (exogenous separation), but also because players may decide to break the partnership (endogenous separation).1
+Games with endogenous separation (Rob and Yang, 2010) are repeated games where players have the option to leave their current partnership and keep on playing in a newly-formed partnership with other players (Mailath and Samuelson, 2006, p.
+152).
+In these games, partnerships may be broken for reasons that do not depend on the players' choices (exogenous separation), but also because players may decide to break their partnership (endogenous separation).1 The main feature of these games is that the strategies of a player's opponents are not fixed throughout time, because the opponents can change, with different strategy profiles presenting different expected durations.